octahedroid/drupal-decoupled-graphql-advanced-recipe/README.md

-# Drupal Decoupled Graphql example recipe
+# Drupal Decoupled Graphql advanced recipe

-This recipe is designed to provide a ready-to-use Drupal Decoupled installation that is a headless CMS, exposing a GraphQL endpoint.
+This recipe is a Drupal site as a turnkey solution for a headless CMS, using a GraphQL endpoint to create a decoupled site.
 It is ready to be seamlessly integrated with a front end application.

 - For information related to installing Drupal read the [docs here](https://drupal-decoupled.octahedroid.com/docs/getting-started/drupal/install)
 - For information related to installing this Recipe read the [docs here](https://drupal-decoupled.octahedroid.com/docs/getting-started/drupal/extend)